AC-BO-Hackathon/project-optimystics/README.md

 https://youtu.be/Qbvq7uolQr8?si=ywHLhoCG1i3bCDJO

 ## Other Files
-Video Script.docx - Script for the youtube video PROJECT_POSTER.png - Poster for the project hydrogel background.docx - Background research
+Video Script.docx - Script for the youtube video <br>
+PROJECT_POSTER.png - Poster for the project <br>
+hydrogel background.docx - Background research <br>
-BO_hackathon_example.py - Example code for integration
+BO_hackathon_example.py - Example code for integration <br>
 Presentation_PDF.pdf - The presentation slides (plus some extra) for the video